0xdomyz/dwopt/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The `operator object`_'s |qry|_ method returns the `query object`_.
-Use it's `clause methods`_ to make a simple sql query, as the `query object`_'s underlying query.
+Use it's `clause methods`_ to make a simple sql query, as it's underlying query.
-It can be run directly, but the main usage is to act as the preprocessing step of the `summary methods`_.
+The underlying query can be run directly, but the main usage is to act as the preprocessing step of the `summary methods`_ explained in next section.

 .. code-block:: python